Undergraduate Education Planning

 Options

-Credentials
+Teaching Credentials

 For those considering a career in education, Chico State offers several programs leading to various teaching credentials.
-Programs include those which lead to the multiple subject (elementary) credential, to a single subject (secondary) credential in many academic areas, or to any of a variety of specialist credentials.
+Programs include those that lead to the multiple subject (elementary) credential, to a single subject (secondary) credential in many academic areas, or to any of a variety of specialist credentials.
 Completion of the subject matter requirements for many of these include all requirements for the corresponding major, and most are identified as a specific option within the major.
 See the Education section for more information on credentials.

 Pre-Professional Programs

-If you are considering continuing on in a professional training program at another university, you may need to enroll in specialized courses of study within, or in addition to, your major, which are called pre-professional programs.
+If you are considering continuing in a professional training program at another university, you may need to enroll in specialized courses of study within, or in addition to, your major, which are called pre-professional programs.
 Pre-professional programs and advising are designed to provide a solid background for further study in dentistry, law, library science, medicine, optometry, physical therapy, veterinary medicine, and other professions requiring advanced study.
 The academic departments that provide pre-professional advising are committed to their students.
 They have spent many years building relationships with professional schools so that their students receive the best possible information and assistance in their efforts to be admitted to and succeed in professional programs.

 2. Additional Graduation Requirements